 - Call your agent or trusted friend or family member who has recently bought a home and talk about your feelings and concerns.

-- Focus on something else that requires your undivided attention such as a computer game, reading a book or engage in exercise.
+- Focus on something else that requires your undivided attention such as a computer game, reading a book, or exercise.

 - Tell yourself over and over that you cannot control the outcome; it's up to the seller to respond.